Looking for a substitute for petimezi? We've got you covered.

 We've used date syrup in everything from marinades to desserts, and it's never disappointed.
 Substitute one part date syrup for one part petimezi.

-If you’re interested in exploring other alternatives, check out our guide on date syrup substitutes.
+If you're interested in exploring other alternatives, check out date syrup alternatives for baking.

 4 - Molasses

-The thing about molasses is that it’s deep, dark, and rich in flavor.
-It’s like a sweet, smoky hug for your taste buds.
+The thing about molasses is that it's deep, dark, and rich in flavor. (a byproduct of sugarcane or sugar-beet refining) It's like a sweet, smoky hug for your palate.

 We've swapped one part molasses for one part petimezi in both our BBQ sauces and gingerbread cookies.
 Trust us, it's a powerhouse.

-This syrupy wonder also adds a bit of a bite that other substitutes lack.
-If you’re curious about more molasses alternatives, check out molasses substitutes.
+If you're curious about more molasses alternatives, check out pomegranate molasses options for marinades.

 5 - Brown Sugar